Spinal Cord Injury? Our Law Firm is Here To Help

 Minnesota Spinal Cord Injury Lawyers

-If you or someone you know has suffered a spinal cord injury in Minnesota because of someone’s negligence, contact the personal injury attorneys at 612-INJURED.
-Our lawyers have extensive experience brining personal injury lawsuits, including spinal cord injury lawsuits.
-We can help ensure you get compensation and justice from those who are at fault.
-Schedule an appointment with us today by calling (612) 465-8733.
+If you or someone you love suffered a spinal cord injury in Minnesota because of another’s negligence, contact the experienced personal injury attorneys at 612-INJURED.
+We will fight for the full compensation and justice you deserve.

 Should I see a Chiropractor for Back or Neck Pain?

 Many car accident victims go to a chiropractor for relief of back and neck pain.
 We don’t discourage you from seeing a chiropractor.
-However, you should also see a medical doctor who specializes in spinal care.
+However, you should also see a medical doctor who focuses ons in spinal care.

 Neck and back pain can be caused by muscle injuries that get better in time.
 However, your pain may be caused by a bulging or herniated disk that if left untreated can cause permanent injuries.
 Spinal problems such as bulging or herniated disks can be detected on an MRI exam.